espinosaemanuele/ansible_nagios4_server_plugins/README.md

 Then add the commands to use it, edit `templates/commands/command_file.cfg`.

+Or also add files in `templates/commands` dir in this role.

 Those will be copied automatically to right place.

 Please check the actual amount of commands already delivered with plugins.